G4te-Keep3r/sshfsrestarter/README.md

 	fix userathost
 	replace 1234567890 with the number from testsshfs.sh
-	> you might want to subtract some from it so if you remove files the monitor wont always send restart signal, just make sure you choose a number larger than "ls ~ | wc -l" gives (on server)
+	> you might want to subtract some from it so if you remove files the monitor wont always send restart signal, just make sure you choose a number larger than "ls ~ | wc -l" gives (on server) optional - adjust date timezone offset or remove/comment out (only there for log readability)

 # run